-Tamarillos, are available in late winter and spring, when many other fruit are out of season.
+Tamarillos, are available in winter and spring, when many other fruit are out of season.
 As well as being a good source of vitamin C, tamarillos contain significant amounts of iron, phosphorus and vitamin A.

 Ripe tamarillos “give” when pressed and are sweeter at this stage, and may be eaten raw or cooked.
 To peel tamarillos easily, plunge them into boiling water for 30 - 60 seconds, then into cold water.
 Cut off the stem end, peel away the skin, then slice or chop the fruit.